PatoDL/Garomo/README.md

 ## Acknowledgements

--Gregorio Gomez, whose voice was used in enemies sounds.
+- Gregorio Gomez, whose voice was used in enemies sounds.
--Everyone who playtested our game at "Nucleo".
+- Everyone who playtested our game at "Nucleo".

 ## Links